 It takes no time to make this yummy oatmeal recipe.
 Literally, less than 15 minutes!
 And it's going to keep you full for hours.

 - Maple Syrup

-- Berries.
-Choose from blackberries, raspberries, blueberries, or strawberries.
+- Berries - Add your favorite berries: blackberries, raspberries, blueberries, or strawberries.

 How do you make oatmeal?

 - Bring the water or milk to a boil.
 I use unsweetened vanilla almond milk.

 - Once the milk has come to a boil, add the steel-cut oats, and reduce the heat to a low simmer.
 Make sure to stir the mixture every few minutes and cook for about 10-15 minutes.